-Here are some of the best budget scanners of 2016 (under $100):
+Here are some of the Best Cheap Scanners of 2021:

 Nowadays, cheap doesn’t mean low quality.
 In fact, Epson and Canon are two of the leaders in the flatbed scanner arena and even their lower budget scanners are more than sufficient for most home use needs.

 The cheapest in the ‘Perfection’ line of Epson scanners, Epson V19 serves only one purpose – affordable but still accurate scans of documents and photos, at a modest throughput.
 For an average user it’s a perfect combo of price and scanning results.

 Although its maximum resolution is stated at 4800 x 4800 dpi, be warned that it significantly prolongs the scanning time.
 Nonetheless, a third of that resolution is more than enough to achieve great scanning results, and even less than that for text documents, particularly PDF files.
 When you scan letter-sized documents, the scanning speed is about 10 seconds.

 The setup and operation is as easy as it can get, to the point of using a single button.
 It doesn’t even need a second cable for power as its compact size is energy-efficient enough to only draw power from the included USB cable.